barbara-liao/ajax-project/README.md

 # ajax-project

-A dynamic HTML, CSS, and JavaScript solo project.
+A web application for book readers who want to view, bookmark and view the book's details.